PlagueHO/jenkins/readme.md

 # Installation
 > If Windows Management Framework 5.0 or above is installed or the PowerShell Package management module is available:

-The easiest way to download and install the LabBuilder module is using PowerShell Get to download it from the PowerShell Gallery:
+The easiest way to download and install the Jenkins module is using PowerShell Get to download it from the PowerShell Gallery:
 ```powershell
 Install-Module -Name Jenkins
 ```